tudo-aqua/bgw/README.md

 </dependency>
 ```

-When running on macOS, you need to add the following JVM arguments to your run configuration:
+When running on JDK 16 or later, you need to add the following JVM arguments to your run configuration:

 #### Gradle
 ```gradle